christianalfoni/reactx/docs/05_explicit_states.md

 };
 ```

-You describe more correctly the specific states a session can be in and what functionality is available in each state:
+You describe more correctly the specific states a session can be in and what behavior is available in each state:

 ```ts
 type SessionAuthenticated = {